paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-59a-wetlands.md

 **(b) Coastal wetlands conservation grants** Of the total amount appropriated during a given fiscal year to carry out this chapter, 15 percent shall be available, and shall remain available to the Director, for purposes of making grants—

-(1) to any coastal State, except States eligible to receive funding under subsection (a) of this section, to carry out coastal wetlands conservation projects in accordance with [section 3954 of this title](./chapter-59a-wetlands.md#section-3954); and
+(1) to any coastal State, except States eligible to receive funding under subsection (a), to carry out coastal wetlands conservation projects in accordance with [section 3954 of this title](./chapter-59a-wetlands.md#section-3954); and

 (2) in the amount of $2,500,000 in total for an assessment of the status, condition, and trends of wetlands in the State of Texas.